DannyBoyNYC/session-9/readme.md

 })
 ```

 We no longer need our React Load Sample Pirates.
-Delete:
+Delete - `App.js`:

 ```js
 // import piratesFile from './data/sample-pirates-object';